catseye/Falderal/README.markdown

 the language.
 That document probably includes examples.
 Those examples are probably intended to produce some kind of output.
-That output is probably expected to be a certain, predicted thing, and if it's not that thing, the implementation is probably considered incorrect
+That output is probably expected to be a certain, predicted thing, and if it's not that thing, the implementation is probably considered incorrect.

 So why not write those examples in a format that can be tested?